RMLatDIBRIS/RMLatDIBRIS.github.io/index.md

 - `event`, specifying two possible kinds of events: 'func_pre' and 'func_post', corresponding, respectively to *function calls* and *returns from functions*;
 -  `name`, specifying the name of the corresponding function;
--  `args`, specifying an array corresponding to the arguments passed to the function;
+-  `args`, specifying the array of the arguments passed to the function;
--  `res`, specifying the returned value, if `event` is  'func_post'.
+-  `res`, specifying the returned value, if `event` is associated with 'func_post'.

 As an example, the following objects